Bullying is a serious and distressing experience. Many children and young people carry the effects of bullying into their adult lives.

 - What is bullying?

-- What should I do if I think my child or is being bullied?
+- What to do if you think your child is involved in bullying

 - Can I lodge a complaint with the police?